Mistaken-JOKESTER/ToDo-List/README.md

 ##### Made with ReactJS , NodeJs and MySQL

-> React app is still in development, api is complete and work fine.
+> App is complete and work fine.
 - if you find any issue or bug please tell me, it would help me improve my knowledge and i would be very thankfull to you.

 - Api is made wiht NodeJS and MySql is used for database